-Remember last fall how we adopted a German Shepherd dog from our local animal shelter?
-This is our Jenny the day we all met her at the animal shelter….and after we took her home we quickly learned that she was terrified of her enclosed doghouse that we had put outside for her.
-We tried putting her inside and she just shook in terror.
+A few years ago we adopted a German Shepherd dog from our local animal shelter.
+This is our Jenny.
+The photo above is the day we all met her at the animal shelter we fell in love….and after we took her home we quickly learned that she was terrified of her enclosed doghouse that we had put outside for her.
+We tried putting her inside the doghouse and she just shook in terror.
 We left it there for a few months hoping she would eventually go in but the doghouse has since been donated to our pig!

 Although Jenny has a VERY thick coat of fur there have been times when we were gone for the day and put Jenny outside on the cable run we installed for her, and she has inevitably been stuck outside during rain or snow.
-I know she has a thick coat but I love her and feel sorry that she is stuck outside and scared to find shelter.
-So when it started warming up this spring I was determined to find a better solution for her in case she happened to be outside during a storm.
+I know she has a thick coat but I love her and feel sorry that she is stuck outside and scared to find shelter in small spaces.
+I’m not sure of her background since she came from the shelter but unfortunately she does not like being indoors for lengthy periods of time either!
+So when it started warming up in the spring I was determined to find a better cost effective solution for her in case she happened to be outside during a storm.

 My husband had a few extra pieces of plywood laying around and we had found 2 free wooden pallets so we decided to build her a “lean-to” without a front in hopes that it would be open enough that she wouldn’t be scared to go inside.
 You can easily create a doghouse with 5 wooden pallets and screws too! (one wooden pallet for each side, the floor, and the roof)